 The most remote and hardly accessible inhabited island of Croatia, Lastovo has no sandy beaches and only a handful of tourist services.
-Travelers only arrive on the island during the summer season and there are not many of them, making this island the perfect natural paradise.
+Travelers only arrive on the island during the summer season and there are not many of them, making this island one of Croatia’s hidden gems.

 Ferries from Dubrovnik and Split usually take over 3 hours to reach it so day trips to Lastovo aren’t very popular.
 The steep rocky coast and wooded interior make it perfect for hiking.

 There are also over a dozen places where it’s possible to reach the sea for swimming, with only a handful of small pebbly beaches.
 Other attractions include the authentic villages with old churches, the vineyards and a fascinating Festival.
 The island is protected as a nature reserve.